 In doing so, FUNDEMPRESA enables a business to generate a positive reputational perception from clients by granting solvency status.
 The organization also assists with company registration, promoting companies’ activities and ensuring their legal status, among others.

-Common FAQs for Liquidating an entity in Bolivia
+FAQs on how to liquidate an entity in Bolivia

 The liquidation process involves the following principal activities: